Cheat Sheet: Investment Products At A Glance

-- Cons: It is completely unregulated.
-Hence, if you ever lose or got fraudulent transactions in your wallet, you are unable to report to anyone in the authority.
+- Cons: It is completely UNREGULATED.
+Hence, if you ever lose or have fraudulent transactions in your wallet, you are unable to report to anyone in the authority.
 This is enhanced by the fact that there is a large majority of hacks and heists in the past few years thus resulting in large price fluctuations.
 A ton of observers are standing at the sidelines to observe regulation, Use-cases and security risks before cryptos actually make it to mainstream wallets.

-2) Stocks – High Risk, Highest Return
+2) Stocks: High Risk, Highest Return

 A stock (also called a share) is a part of ownership in a company.
 It represents a claim on the company’s assets and earnings and what that entitles you to do is to attend the Annual General Meetings (AGMs) and dividends payout if declared by the company.
 So essentially by buying into this company, you are betting that the management team and company fundamentals are able to get you more returns.

 Total Returns = Capital Appreciation (price increases) + Dividend Payout (cash payouts)

 - Pros: Potentially huge gains if you go by the same old adage (buy low, sell high) in a short amount of time.
 Familiarity, as they would most likely also be companies which you see or interact with on a day to day basis.
 Strong regulation as they exist on an exchange, such as SGX or NASDAQ.